 A potent anti-oxidant, wolfberry is used in Chinese medicine to nourish kidneys and liver, reduce blood glucose, promote cell growth, improve lung conditions and address eyesight problems.

 There is no reference to this herb in classical Chinese medicine, as it is a newly discovered natural wonder drug.
 The research has found only quite recently that it is a powerful remedy to help people remain active in old age.

 The main positive effects of this marvelous red flower included nourishing the spleen, tranquilizing the mind, soothing emotion, cleaning heat, preventing hypoxia, cold and fatigue, and suppressing tumour growth.

 It is commonly used by Chinese herbal doctors for anti-inflammation, anti-cough, anti-phlegm and anti-aging, and to normalize the metabolism system and lower the cholesterol level in blood and transaminase.

 Possessing fatty acids, it plays a positive role in preventing coronary artery disease, reducing blood triglycerides, inhibiting ulcers, and relieving nervousness and pain.

 10) Royal Jelly (fengwangjiang 蜂王浆)

 Royal Jelly has a long tradition of use in Chinese medicine as a general tonic, and is highly valued for helping achieve longevity.

-A natural complex nutrient, it is produced from the salivary gland of bees, that is rich in vitamins, minerals, essential fatty acids and amino acids including cysteine, lysine and arginine, which aids in digestion, boost the immune system and promote protein synthesis.
+A natural complex nutrient, it is produced from the salivary gland of bees, that is rich in vitamins, minerals, essential fatty acids and amino acids including cysteine, lysine and arginine, which aids in digestion, boosts the immune system and promotes protein synthesis.